Is an Advertisement an Offer?

 Still, an advertiser cannot make wild claims about its products.
 In general, advertisements must be true, or at least have a reasonable basis in fact.
 Also, advertisers may not be deceptive by using what are commonly called "bait and switch" tactics, in which an ad entices consumers and then tries to "switch" them to another product by, for example, intentionally not stocking enough of the promoted items.

-Get Legal Professional Help Before You Advertise
+Get a Free Attorney Match Before You Advertise